Colymbetes fuscus

 Rhantus suturalis

-The beetles of the genera Colymbetes and Rhantus are placed in the Colymbetinae subfamily of the large family of Dytiscidae (diving beetles).
-Here is a picture at the same scale of a Rhantus suturalis that was in the same pond.
-It seems both species have light brown wingcases, but a closer look reveals that the basic colour is a brown yellow, over which a dense black pattern lies.
-On Colymbetes this is a network of black, transversal grooves, while on Rhantus it's made of black sinuosities.
+The beetles of the genera Colymbetes and Rhantus are classified in the Colymbetinae a subfamily of the large family Dytiscidae (diving beetles).
+For comparison, here on the same scale a Rhantus suturalis caught in the same pool.
+Both species appear to have beige elytra, but when viewed up close, the base color is yellow-brown, with dense black markings on top.
+In Colymbetes the pattern is a network of black, transverse grooves, while in Rhantus it is black coils.

 Colymbetes and Rhantus 01-06-2008